 The USCIS does not disclose the number of advanced degree exemptions, so it is impossible to calculate the exact odds of being selected in the H1B lottery (since some of those exemptions will transfer to the general visa lottery after 20,000 are selected).
 However, the USCIS does disclose the total number of petitions so we can calculate the chances of being selected towards the general visa cap.

 In 2018-2019, there were 170,098 H1B visa petitions approved, and 65,000 allocated for the visa cap, which comes out to a 38% chance of being selected.
-Since 6,500 visas are set aside for Chilean and Singaporeans, though, the final odds of being selected will be slightly lower than this.
+Since 6,500 visas are set aside for Chileans and Singaporeans, though, the final odds of being selected will be slightly lower than this.

 Also, individuals with advanced degree exemptions stand a better chance of being selected, since they participate in both lotteries.